ashekhar/Earthquakes/README.md

 - Your program should be runnable using these commands, but may have alternate interfaces.
 Part 1) `quakes --top5`
 Part 2) `quakes --california`
-- Submissions should be done in Ruby (preferred), Python, or JavaScript.
-- External APIs are not required.

 - It is sufficient to assume that "22km NW of Truckee, California" is an earthquake located in California.
 - When displaying an earthquake's data, please include the time (eg format: 2017-07-13T22:09:53+00:00), the location, and magnitude of the quake.